History of Carl's Jr. in Timeline

 January 2019: Beyond Meat Patty Introduced

-August 2021: Carl's Jr. announces expansion in Russia
+August 2021: Master Franchise Agreement in Russia

 In August 2021, Carl's Jr. announced a master franchise agreement with Nevada Russia Franchising Company LLC to expand its footprint in Russia by developing over 300 additional restaurants.

-2022: Carl's Jr. continues operations in Russia
+2022: Operations Continue in Russia

-December 2023: Carl's Jr. Closed In Indonesia
+December 2023: Carl's Jr. Closed in Indonesia

-In December 2023, Carl's Jr. closed operations in Indonesia.
+In December 2023, Carl's Jr. Closed in Indonesia.

-February 2024: Beyond Burger Removed From Bakersfield Menu
+February 2024: Beyond Burger Removed From Menu

 In February 2024, all Carl’s Jr locations in the Bakersfield, CA area permanently removed the Beyond Burger from its menu.

-May 2024: Carl's Jr. to Open in United Kingdom
+May 2024: Carl's Jr. Coming to the United Kingdom

-July 2024: Carl's Jr. Reopened In Indonesia
+July 2024: Carl's Jr. Reopened in Indonesia

 2024: Vancouver Location Closed

-In 2024 the Carl's Jr Vancouver location was closed.
+In 2024, Carl's Jr.'s Vancouver location closed.